 Easy to Make, Even Easier to Eat

-Souffle pancakes are super impressive.
+These lofty pancakes are super impressive.
 Thankfully, they are also quite easy to make if you follow a few simple steps.

 Step 1: Separate your eggs, putting all 4 whites into a large mixing bowl or the bowl of your stand mixer, and 2 of the yolks into a separate medium mixing bowl.